 The FEI requires all those involved in international equestrian sport to adhere to the FEI Code of Conduct and to acknowledge and accept that at all times the welfare of the Horse must be paramount.
-Welfare of the Horse must never be subordinated to competitive or commercial influences.
+The Wwelfare of the Horse must never be subordinated to competitive or commercial influences or other interests.
 The following points must be particularly adhered to: